nmsr1196/Multi_Pass/README.md

 -For the xray looking picture.
 Copy your original picutre and use Photoshop just 'invert'the image under the 'Image', 'Adjustments', then 'Invert' menu.

+FILES:
+MultiPass_Lense_Holder.stl
+Multipass_Insert.psd - This is a photoshop file for a movie version insert.
+This is optional if you want to use your vaccine card
+Multipass_Rod.svg - the is the rod for the side of the multipass.
+It should measure about 40mm x 4mm